Sean Doctor: Professional career

-Doctor was selected by the Buffalo Bills of the National Football League (NFL) with the 164th pick in the 1989 NFL Draft.
+Doctor was selected by the Buffalo Bills of the National Football League (NFL) in the sixth round with the 164th pick in the 1989 NFL draft.
 In August 1989, he was suspended by the NFL for the last game of the preseason and the first three games of the regular season for using steroids.
 He played for the Raleigh–Durham Skyhawks of the WLAF during the 1991 season.
 Doctor played for the AFL's Charlotte Rage in 1993.
 He played for the Buffalo Destroyers of the AFL in 1999.